 With a wave of industry conversation focused on the consumer journey, so much attention is focused on the past.
 But what about the future?
 The right time for a brand to make its way into the consumer’s life is when that consumer is planning for the future, as this is when a consumer is telling you what they are about to do.

 One platform providing visibility into the thought process behind the purchase journey for life’s major events is Pinterest.
 Recently, Millward Brown Digital partnered with Pinterest to examine the impact Pinterest has on future purchases.
 We found that active Pinners were 47% more likely to experience a major life event in the next 6 months.
 They are also disproportionately using Pinterest to plan for these moments—especially Millennials.
-Whether consumers are getting married, buying a home, remodeling or redecorating, having a baby, buying a car, taking a vacation, or simply planning a party or dinner for the night, they are more receptive to new ideas and new brands.
+Whether consumers are getting married, buying a home, getting an equity release with Key in retirement-age, remodeling or redecorating, having a baby, buying a car, taking a vacation, or simply planning a party or dinner for the night, they are more receptive to new ideas and new brands.

 The research findings also demonstrated the powerful relationship that consumers have with their pins.
 With two-thirds of pins representing brands and products, we find an interesting phenomenon of consumers utilizing a new touchpoint to further their brand relationships.
 Of the survey respondents who have actively used Pinterest in the past 6 months, 96% reported they use Pinterest to research and gather information.
 Ninety-three percent reported that they use Pinterest to plan for purchases, and another 87% reported Pinterest engagement has helped them decide what to purchase.